-- 1. Click System > Security > Users. - 2.
-Select the user, then click Copy Selected Item. - 3.
+- 1. Click System > Security > Users. - Select the user, then click Copy Selected Item. - 3.
 In New Name, enter a user name. - 4.
-Select Copy References made by parent groups to add the user to the original user's groups except exclusion groups. - 5.
-Click OK and modify other settings as needed.
-See "Managing Users" above. - 6.
+Select Copy References made by parent groups to add the user to the original user's groups except exclusion groups. - Click OK and modify other settings as needed.
+See "Managing Users" on the previous page. - 6.
 Click Save.